But what else do we know about Carrie Johnson, the prime minister's wife?

 It was an internship with an animal conservation charity that "first got me hooked on all things animal welfare and wanting to do my bit", she once said.

-Newspapers have credited Ms Symonds with convincing Mr Johnson to oppose fox hunting, and to make animal welfare promises in his first speech as PM.
+Newspapers have credited her with convincing Mr Johnson to oppose fox hunting, and to make animal welfare promises in his first speech as PM.

-In 2009, Ms Symonds revealed to the Daily Telegraph that during her first year at university, she was given a lift by black cab rapist John Worboys.
+In 2009, Mrs Johnson revealed to the Daily Telegraph that, during her first year at university, she was given a lift by black-cab rapist John Worboys.

 She waived her anonymity to tell how she was waiting at a bus stop in west London in July 2007 when he pulled up in his cab and offered to take her home for £5.
-He gave her a glass of champagne, which she poured away, but said she drank a shot of vodka he offered her.
+While she was in the back of his cab, he gave her a glass of champagne, which she poured away, but said she drank a shot of vodka he offered her.

 She later campaigned against the decision - now reversed - to release Worboys from prison.